How to Become an LPC in Georgia

 Submitting a Killer LPC Application

-Now that you understand Georgia’s LPC licensing requirements, learn how to submit a great application.
+Now that you understand Georgia’s LPC licensing requirements, learn the art of reading board rules.